• Home

 Let's get right to it.

-Using footwork to fake out your opponent is a key skill.
-The idea is to move your feet in a way that makes your opponent believe you will attack in one direction, but you end up attacking in another.
+A key skill in combat sports is to use footwork to fake out your opponent.
+The objective is to move your feet in a way that makes your opponent believe you will attack in one direction, but ultimately attack in another.

-To do this, you can try a feint with your lead foot by taking a small step as if you're about to attack in one direction, then quickly switching to attack in the COMPLETE opposite direction.
+To execute this effectively, you can try a feint with your lead foot by taking a small step as if you're about to attack in one direction, then quickly switching to attack in the COMPLETE opposite direction.
 Alternatively, you can use a "shuffle step" by quickly shuffling your feet in one direction, then switching to attack in the opposite direction.

-But be careful not to over-commit with your hips, as this will give away your true intentions and make it easier for your opponent to defend the throw.
-Instead, you should focus on using your footwork to create an opening for your attack and move DECISIVELY when the time is right.
+It's essential not to over-commit with your hips as this will give away your true intentions and make it easier for your opponent to defend against the attack.
+Instead, focus on using your footwork to create an opening and move decisively when the opportunity presents itself.

 Step 2: Create a reaction